Alzheimer’s drug gets FDA panel’s backing, setting the stage for broader use

 But last week she announced extra requirements even after Medicare coverage begins: All patients receiving the drug will need to be enrolled in a federal registry to track Leqembi’s safety and effectiveness.
 That approach is occasionally used for complex new medical devices, but rarely for drugs.

-The move was criticized by advocacy groups, including the Alzheimer’s Association, which has lobbied the federal government for months to begin paying a drug that they say could potentially help thousands of Americans.
+The move was criticized by advocacy groups, including the Alzheimer’s Association, which has lobbied the federal government for months to begin paying a drug that they say could potentially help many thousands of Americans.

 Leqembi is the first drug that’s been convincingly shown to slow Alzheimer’s by targeting the underlying biology of the disease.
-The delay in progression amounts to about five months, and some experts disagree on whether the difference is enough to meaningfully improve people’s lives.
+The delay in progression amounts to about five months, and some experts disagree on whether that difference is enough to meaningfully improve people’s lives.

-But most FDA panelists said they were impressed by Eisai’s results, which they said showed significant differences in patients’ cognitive abilities and function, as well as reduced burden for caregivers.
+But most FDA panelists were impressed by Eisai’s results, which they said showed significant differences in patients’ cognitive abilities and functionality, as well as reduced burden for caregivers.

-The study, funded by Japanese drugmaker Eisai, tracked patients for 18 months using a scale measuring key indicators of cognitive function.
+The study tracked patients for 18 months using a scale measuring key indicators of cognitive function.
 At the end of the trial, patients receiving Leqembi declined more slowly — a difference of less than half a point on the scale — than patients who received a dummy infusion.

-The drug also caused potentially serious side effects, including swelling of the brain and small bleeds in brain vessels.
+The drug was also associated with potentially serious side effects, including swelling of the brain and small bleeds in brain vessels.

 Three patients taking Leqembi died during the study, two after experiencing a stroke linked to brain bleeding.
 But FDA reviewers said it was unclear whether the drug played a role in the deaths due to other underlying factors affecting the patients, including the use of blood-thinning medications that can increase the risk of bleeding.